 Petition for WHOA

-The homologation private agreement in bankruptcy Act ('Wet Homologatie Onderhands Akkoord', WHOA) helps entrepreneurs who are at risk of bankruptcy due to high debts, but who still have viable business activities.
+The WHOA ('Wet Homologatie Onderhands Akkoord') helps entrepreneurs who are at risk of bankruptcy due to high debts, but who still have viable business activities.
 The purpose of the WHOA is to reorganise debts so that companies can continue to do business, or cease their activities without bankruptcy.
 With WHOA, a debt settlement agreement can be reached without the consent of all creditors.

 As a creditor, you can petition for WHOA on behalf of your client.
 To do so, you will need to engage a lawyer.
 Your lawyer can petition the court for the appointment of a restructuring expert to prepare the WHOA request.
 You will have to pay the court fees and lawyer's fees yourself.
 The aim of a WHOA procedure is for creditors to receive more of their money back than in case of bankruptcy.